How To Change Your Location in Bumble

 - In the form, enter your address change request.
 Say that the GPS in your phone is unreliable and glitchy and that you want to request a permanent location change to such-and-such an address.

 Now, there are limitations to this method.
 They aren’t going to move you to London from Des Moines, and they aren’t going to do this for you more than once.
-Still, if all you need is a small one-time relocation, then this is the easiest way to make that happen.
+Still, if all you need is a small, one-time, permanent relocation, then this is the easiest way to make that happen.

 Spoofing Your GPS

-Spoofing your GPS on your Android device isn’t something you’re necessarily going to want to do every day, but it is something that makes for some interesting ideas for apps like Bumble or Tinder.
-GPS spoofing allows you to change your location to somewhere brand-new in order to view dating profiles in that new area.
-It’s not ideal for actually meeting up with people—remember, you’re still hundreds of miles or more away from them—but if you’re trying to get an idea of what the dating scene is like in your next vacation spot or the place you plan on moving, it’s the perfect way to do just that.
+Spoofing your GPS on your Android device isn’t something you’re necessarily going to want to do every day, but it is an interesting option to have available for apps like Bumble or Tinder.
+GPS spoofing allows you to change your location to somewhere brand-new in order to view dating profiles in whatever area you set yourself.
+It’s not ideal for actually meeting up with people—remember, you’re still hundreds of miles or more away from them—but if you’re trying to get an idea of what the dating scene is like in your next vacation spot or in the place you plan on moving, it’s the perfect way to scout it out.

 Basically, while your phone doesn’t need to be rooted or hacked in order to gain access to a spoofed GPS signal, you do need to enable “developer settings,” a hidden menu inside Android that offers a load of options and customization menus to choose from.
-There’s no downside to enabling developer settings in the menu system of your phone, outside of the fact that you’ll have an additional menu in your phone taking up space.
-Developer settings in Android are hidden by default because there are some options in there that, while reversible, can really glitch up your phone, making it an easy option to avoid giving out to general consumers.
-That said, we’re only changing one setting, so enabling developer settings is easy to do and well worth it.
+There’s no downside to enabling developer settings in the menu system of your phone.
+It just means that you’ll have an additional menu in your phone taking up space.
+Developer settings in Android are hidden by default because there are some options in there that, while reversible, can really glitch up your phone.
+To avoid a mass need for technical support it is not given out to general consumers.
+That said, we’re only changing one setting, so enabling developer settings is easy to do, generally safe and well worth it.

 - Open the Settings menu on your phone.